-28.2.2 Creating a new annotated JDK
+28.2.2 Creating an annotated JDK

 When you create a new checker, you need to also supply annotations for parts of the JDK, either as stub files or as source code that will be compiled and its annotations inserted into the JDK.
 This section describes the latter approach.
+It assumes that you have already followed the instructions for building the Checker Framework from source (Section 32.3).
+If you are adding annotations to an existing annotated JDK, then you only need to follow the last two steps.